Aparnabr4/Fraudguard-Banking/README.md

 💳 Fraud Detection System
 A machine learning-based system that detects fraudulent financial transactions in real time using an XGBoost model and a FastAPI backend.
 🚀 Overview

--Predicts whether a transaction is fraudulent or legitimate.
+Predicts whether a transaction is fraudulent or legitimate.
--Uses features like amount, category, time, and user behavior.
+Uses features like amount, category, time, and user behavior.
--Deployed using FastAPI to enable real-time fraud checks.
+Deployed using FastAPI to enable real-time fraud checks.
--Built with XGBoost, and handles class imbalance with SMOTE.
+Built with XGBoost, and handles class imbalance with SMOTE.

 ✅ Features